 How Do You Add Value to Your Web Design Business?

-You can become the best web designer in the world but if you don’t know how to get your business going, your talent can only get you as far.
+You can become the best web designer in the world but if you don’t know how to get your business going, your talent can only get you so far.

 This is how the interview with Brian Hoff starts.
 And his statement reflects the reality of most web design professionals – great talent but poor business acumen.

 You might say that you aren’t running a business because you’re both the boss and the employee.
 However, it takes a lot of business savvy in order to get projects that will sustain you in the long run.

 Aside from being business savvy, a great factor in building relationships with your clients is to be able to show them the value you bring to the business.
 However, you can’t help but not believe some of the information you read or acquired sometimes, simply because you are afraid it won’t work.